Georgiy0/cryptography/README.md

 # cryptography
-Implementation of simple cryptography algorithms in python.
+Implementation of simple cryptographic algorithms in python.